logzio/logz-docs/README.md

 Please follow the [Setup](#setup) instructions so you can start.

-Submit all pull requests to the `develop` branch.
+Make all pull requests to the `develop` branch.

 If you just want to submit a quick edit suggestion, you can [open an issue](https://github.com/logzio/logz-docs/issues/new?template=docs-issue.md).